-Hansjörg Wyss purchased the original property in 2000, renovated the 19th-century Victorian farmhouse and enlarged the vineyard.
-The estate spans over 2000-acres, with 281-acres of SIP (Sustainability in Practice) Certified wine grapes, 15-acres of walnuts, and 10-acres of olives.
+Hansjörg Wyss purchased the original property in 2000, renovated the 19th-century Victorian farmhouse, and enlarged the vineyard.
+The estate spans over 2,700 acres, with 200 acres of sustainably produced wine grapes, 10 acres of walnuts, and organically certified 17 acres of olives.

-Halter Ranch produces sustainably certified 100% estate-grown Rhône and Bordeaux-style wines.
-Primary wines produced are a Grenache Blanc, Grenache-based Rosé, CDP (a Rhône style GSM), Syrah, Cabernet Sauvignon, and the flagship Estate Reserve, Ancestor.
+Halter Ranch produces 100% estate-grown Rhône and Bordeaux-style wines.
+Primary wines produced are Grenache Blanc, Grenache-based Rosé, CDP (a Rhône style GSM), Syrah, Cabernet Sauvignon, and the flagship Estate Reserve, Ancestor.

 Winner of the Environment Award, California Green Medal: Sustainable Winegrowing Leadership Awards.